Powering Scale-out AI Infrastructure

 AI Workload Performance

-With 400 Gbps GPU-GPU communication speeds, the AMD Pensando™ Pollara 400 AI NIC can accelerate job completion times while training the largest AI models, deploying the next Gen AI model, or researching cutting-edge advancements with networking designed to accelerate AI workloads.
+With up to 400 Gbps GPU-GPU communication speeds, the AMD Pensando™ Pollara 400 AI NIC can accelerate job completion times during training on the largest AI models, deploying the next Gen AI model, or researching cutting-edge advancements with networking designed to accelerate AI workloads.

 Designed to meet the needs of AI workloads today and tomorrow, the AMD Pensando™ Pollara 400 AI NIC is compatible with an open ecosystem, allowing customers to lower capex, while remaining flexible to future infrastructure scalability.